mikwielgus/undoredo/README.md

 multiset property: you must never insert a key that is already present in a multiset.

+### Undo-redo on custom types

+To make `undoredo` work with a map-like data structure for which there is no convenience implementation, you can create one on your own by implementing the traits from the [maplike](https://docs.rs/maplike/latest/maplike/) crate.
+Refer to that crate's documentation for details.
+These traits are also re-exported by `undoredo`, so it is not necessary to add another dependency.

+If you believe that other people could benefit from your implementation, consider contributing it to `maplike`.
+We will integrate it in `undoredo` on our own afterwards (no need to open more than one pull request).

 ## Supported collections

 ### Standard library